-- · Maintain correct tire pressure. - · Drive smoothly: avoid fast starts, hard braking and tire screeching. - · Tire wear increases with speed. - \cdot Correct front wheel alignment is very important. - · Unbalanced wheels impair tire economy and driving comfort.
+- · Maintain correct tire pressure.
+See the tire pressure label on the inside of the fuel tank cover. - · Drive smoothly: avoid fast starts, hard braking and tire screeching. - · Tire wear increases with speed. - · Correct front wheel alignment is very important. - · Unbalanced wheels impair tire economy and driving comfort.

-\cdot If the wheels are rotated, they should be kept on the same side of the car so that they revolve in the same direction as prior to rotation.
+$\cdot$ If the wheels are rotated, they should be kept on the same side of the car so that they revolve in the same direction as prior to rotation.

-\cdot Hitting curbs or potholes can damage the tires and/or wheels permanently.
+· Hitting curbs or potholes can damage the tires and/or wheels permanently.